alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

 Now the edges of the images are being cropped out (for example, we can't see the solar panels on the ISS), but they're no longer being distorted.
 Hopefully there's nothing important in the edges, but there's an [object-position] property that lets me choose exactly how to fit the image into the crop if the default isn't quite right.

+When I have large images in a post, I usually embed a smaller thumbnail which links to the full resolution image.
+That's another reason not to worry too much about cropping around the edges -- if somebody really wants to see all the detail, they can follow the link.

 This is pretty close to what I want; the last thing I want to tweak is the overall aspect ratio.

 [object-fit]: https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit